lb42/tei-fr/BVH_AuthorityFiles.md

 These need to be constructed/found
   * personography for @resp values
-  * persons and places referenced by @who and @ref or @key on persName and placeName
+  * persons and places referenced by @who and @ref or @key on persName and placeName are somehow linked with the RENOM project database.
+See Excel spreadsheet in main project directory.